RyuGames/SwiftPromises/README.md

 `SwiftPromises` is a light-weight package to implement Promises in native Swift.
 It does not have any sub-dependencies and is meant to add Promise support with the most minimal code.

+A Promise is an object representing the eventual completion/failure of an asynchronous operation.
+While it is available natively in some languages, it is not currently supported out of the box in Swift.

 ## Installation

 `SwiftPromises` is available through [CocoaPods](https://cocoapods.org).
 To install